LiquidZulu/youtube-scripts/scripts/essays/marvels/marvels.md

 As our barter system evolves, eventually people will start holding onto more goods that are in high demand because they know that those goods are more able to be exchanged down the line.
 The end state of such a system would involve a good which is desired by every person in the market, a universal medium of exchange: money.

-[switch back over to indirect exchange economy]

 So how does this money-economy help us make an iPhone?
 Basically: for each step in the gargantuan line of production required, there is someone looking to do nothing else, except make a profit.
 Economists call this an *incentive*.

 These incentives have a powerful effect: there are perhaps many thousands of different ways to perform the single step of impregnating the glass screen with potassium to increase its durability.
 The company that makes the glass routinely experiments with different chemical processes&#x2014;they arrived at the one they use currently by subtracting the cost of the process from the expected return.
 This is called economic calculation.

 Notice the power that this brings: the makers of the glass do not need to know anything about the countless steps involved in producing any of the many billions<sup><a id="fnr.6" class="footref" href="#fn.6" role="doc-backlink">6</a></sup> of products that it will be used within, or even what those products will be.
-Nor do they need to know anything about the massively complex processes of production involved in making the various factors required to make the glass.
+Nor do they need to know anything about the massively complex lines of production involved in making the various factors required to make the glass.
 All they must focus on is making the glass such that they maximise the profit.

-<a id="org71e43e4"></a>

-## Entrepreneurship 4:05
+# Entrepreneurship

 This work is not quite as mathematical as the profit equation makes it seem, though.
 For both the cost and the return there is a great deal of uncertainty.
 You cannot ask a computer to spit out whether or not there will be a silica shortage 10 months down the line and plan accordingly; you can&rsquo;t consult a mathematical theorem to determine how much people will desire some new feature you are implementing; in short, the specific costs and returns that come about from a given product depend upon the uncertain and ever-changing supply of and demand for the product in question.

 The way to deal with this uncertainty is through the process of entrepreneurship.
-The entrepreneur makes an educated guess on what the future conditions of the market will be, and adjusts the processes of production under his control accordingly.
+The entrepreneur makes an educated guess on what the future conditions of the market will be, and adjusts the lines of production under his control accordingly.
 Importantly: this guessing is not random in the slightest.
 If any entrepreneur makes a wrong guess, he will be able to discover this by the fact that he is making a loss, rather than a profit.
 With sufficient accounting, he can track down which areas of his business are responsible for the loss and adjust accordingly.

 Any entrepreneur who fails to respond to the market properly, and remains gung-ho in his wrong decisions will quickly run out of funding and leave the profession.
-In this way, there is a sort of natural selection that allows only those entrepreneurs who are best at predicting future market conditions to stay managing the processes of production.
+In this way, there is a sort of natural selection that allows only those entrepreneurs who are best at predicting future market conditions to stay managing the lines of production.

 Steve Jobs&rsquo; decision to create the iPhone back in 2007 is a perfect example of the risk-taking involved in good entrepreneurship.
 At the time, the BlackBerry was seemingly beyond reproach.
-In that year, it was at a 44% market share, up from 33% just a year before.<sup><a id="fnr.7" class="footref" href="#fn.7" role="doc-backlink">7</a></sup> It is reported that Apple spent over $150 million to create the original iPhone<sup><a id="fnr.8" class="footref" href="#fn.8" role="doc-backlink">8</a></sup> and committed its best people to the project:
+In that year, it was at a 44% market share, up from 33% just a year before.<sup><a id="fnr.7" class="footref" href="#fn.7" role="doc-backlink">7</a></sup> In the midst of this, Apple spent over $150 million to create the original iPhone<sup><a id="fnr.8" class="footref" href="#fn.8" role="doc-backlink">8</a></sup> and committed its best people to the project:

 > The iPhone project was so complex that it occasionally threatened to derail the entire corporation.
 Many top engineers in the company were being sucked into the project, forcing slowdowns in the timetables of other work.
 Had the iPhone been a dud or not gotten off the ground at all, Apple would have had no other big products ready to announce for a long time. [&#x2026;] according to a top executive [&#x2026;], the company&rsquo;s leading engineers, frustrated by failure, would have left Apple.<sup><a id="fnr.9" class="footref" href="#fn.9" role="doc-backlink">9</a></sup>